Cemetery Frequently Asked Questions (FAQs)

 Yes, unless the person is the spouse or a child of the purchaser.

-What if I was an Or Shalom member for five years in the past but let my membership lapse and am not currently a member?
+What if I was an Or Shalom member for a total of five years in the past but let my membership lapse and am not currently a member?
 Can I still purchase a right of interment at this time?

 No. You must also be a current member in good standing.
-If you rejoin Or Shalom, you would be eligible to purchase a right of interment after the next June 30th.
+If you rejoin Or Shalom, you would be eligible to purchase a right of interment after June 30thof the next year.

 Am I expected to maintain my Or Shalom membership after I purchase a right of interment?

-It is Or Shalom’s intent that you will remain an engaged member of the community.
+It is Or Shalom’s intent that you will remain an engaged member of the Or Shalom community.

 Does the Or Shalom Cemetery have an interfaith section?